 But it wasn’t easy.
 I can’t ignore that it took a lot out of me, more than I expected.
 We need more female coaches.
 I was happy to be one, but I am even happier to see Kim Cheng follow in my footsteps with Hugo Quiroz.
 Together, the Spartans/Amazons built a team that respects every player regardless of their gender, and I don’t need to be there every second to make sure that the foundation I laid down is sound.

 But you all know that if Spartan Quidditch calls, I’ll always answer.

 San Francisco Argonauts

-There’s an Argonauts goodbye post in the works for later this month, so I’ll only briefly touch on them here.
+There’s an Argonauts goodbye post in the works, so I’ll only briefly touch on them here.
 (2018 was apparently the year of quidditch teams going defunct on me.)

 Honestly, I was so ready to be retired and done with managing quidditch teams after getting two squads to US Quidditch Cup.
 That double season took a lot out of me, but I’d already committed to steering the Argo again, so I had to switch gears for the summer without taking a breather.

 And honestly, it was a breather I desperately needed.
-Instead, I got to spend most of one series at the hospital, planned for a SuperSeries that didn’t happen, and then head to the Midwest to try and maintain my region’s dignity.
+Instead, I spent most of one series at the hospital, planned for a SuperSeries that didn’t happen, and then headed to the Midwest to try and maintain my region’s dignity.
 I’ll be real: my second year as an MLQ manager was terrible compared to the first.
 I would not have come back if I had known what I was in for.
 Better to end on a high note.

 But while it wasn’t always smooth sailing, I’m glad I went on one last voyage with this team, especially now that we know that it was the last one for all of us.
 These players are my friends.
 I’ve spent years playing with them and against them, running their tournaments, and trying to create quidditch worth playing in our area.
 They’re what brought me back, even if they drove me nuts sometimes.